Spectroelectrochemistry: Bridging Electrochemical Insights with Optical Spectroscopy

 The right panel of the animation illustrates the diffusion layer profile of the oxidized species, while the left panel displays the absorbance as a function of time.
 The arrow in the right panel indicates the progression of the signal.
 The measured absorbance corresponds to the maximum absorption of the oxidized species at 421 nm.

-Initially, before reaching equilibrium potential ( ), the reduced species dominate, resulting in zero absorbance.
-As the potential approaches and surpasses , oxidation occurs, and the oxidized species begin to form, leading to an increase in absorbance.
+Initially, before reaching the equilibrium potential (\( E_0 \)), the reduced species dominate, resulting in zero absorbance.
+As the potential approaches and surpasses \( E_0 \), oxidation occurs and the oxidized species begin to form, leading to an increase in absorbance.
 When the potential sweep reverses, the oxidized species are reduced, causing the absorbance to decrease.

-When optical path length is equal to or shorter than diffusion layer thickness, absorbance accurately reflects the reaction zone, minimizing interference form the bulk solution.
-The trade-off, however, is that at shorter optical paths, the absorbance present lower values.
+When the optical path length is equal to or shorter than the diffusion layer thickness, absorbance accurately reflects the reaction zone, minimizing interference from the bulk solution.
+The trade-off, however, is that at shorter optical paths, the absorbance presents lower values.

-The following interactive app simulates a cyclic voltammogram coupled with UV-Vis absorption measurements, showing how different parameters affect both current and absorbance.
-Additionally, the app also visualizes the diffusion layer of the oxidized species, helping to understand the diffusion.
+The following interactive app simulates a cyclic voltammogram coupled with UV–Vis absorption measurements, showing how different parameters affect both current and absorbance.
+Additionally, the app visualizes the diffusion layer of the oxidized species, helping to improve understanding of mass transport during the redox process.
 The adjustable parameters include:

-): Determines whether the redox process is reversible or irreversible.
-Like diffusion coefficients, this parameter is controlled on a logarithm scale. - Electrochemical cell Length (
+- Global charge transfer constant (\(k_0\)): Determines whether the redox process is reversible or irreversible.
+Like diffusion coefficients, this parameter is adjusted on a logarithmic scale.

-By adjusting these parameters, you can gain a deeper understanding of the factors that influence a spetroelectrochemical measurements.
-In addition, the plot can be exported as csv files.
+By adjusting these parameters, you can gain a deeper understanding of the factors that influence spectroelectrochemical measurements.
+In addition, the plots can be exported as CSV files.

 References